EXCLUSIVE INTERVIEW: Abhimanyu Dassani: I Don't Want To Be The Next Hot Thing!

 Whether I am being on social media or I am being real or I am meeting you, that's my novelty factor.
 I believe your superpower is to be you.
 If you are yourself then you are unique.

-It's very important for me that I will always control my own social media.
+It's very important to me that I will always control my own social media.
 I will not put up an image of what I want Abhimanyu to be seen by people.
 I don't want to be a role model; I want to be a 'real' model.

 If I make mistakes then it's fine.
 Because if you meet your hero one day and he's not the person what his image is, you will be heartbroken.
 I don't want anyone to be heartbroken when they meet me.